YipingCai/lantuwang/README.md

-# CodeCampo
+# Lantuwang

-It's the source of http://codecampo.com , a light weight bbs for developer.
+It's the source of http://lantuwang.com , a light weight bbs for developer.

 ## Dependency